 15-year vs. 30-year mortgage

-Standard lending practices defer to the 30-year, fixed-rate mortgage as the go-to for most borrowers buying a home because it allows the borrower to spread loan payments out over 30 years, keeping their monthly payment lower, despite paying more in total for the loan.
+Standard lending practices defer to the 30-year, fixed-rate mortgage as the go-to for most borrowers buying a home because it allows the borrower to spread loan payments out over 30 years, keeping their monthly payment lower, despite paying more in total interest for the loan.

 With a 15-year mortgage, however, borrowers can pay off their loan in half the time — if they’re able and willing to bump up the amount of their monthly loan payment.
 The primary difference between qualifying for a 15-year versus a 30-year mortgage is that you’ll need a higher income and lower debt-to-income ratio to obtain the former, because the monthly payments are higher.